ungive/omega-api-decks/README.md

 URLs for images are built like this: `{CARD_IMAGE_URL}/{passcode}.{CARD_IMAGE_URL_EXT}`.
 There is also a `CARD_IMAGE_LOOKUP_JSON_URL` which should give a JSON file that maps card IDs (`passcode`) to a valid image URL.
 At least one of these options must be given.
 If both are given, the results of `CARD_IMAGE_URL` are preferred.

 The `REQUEST_TOKEN` is optional and if present, requires a token in the URL path for authorized access to every API endpoint.
 Pass it as `?token=somerandomstring` with the value that is set in your env-file.
+Set `REQUEST_TOKEN_IN_UI` to `false`, `no` or `0` if you wish to hide the token in the web interface, which might be desirable if the token is used to make sure only authorized parties can use the API.
+By default, the token is visible through the UI, so users can convert deck codes with the web interface.
+At this time, the UI simply doesn't work if `REQUEST_TOKEN_IN_UI` is set to a falsey value (this might be updated in the future by implementing an option to disable the UI).

 The `WEBHOOK_UPDATE_TOKEN` exists to prevent unauthorized requests to the [`webhook/update`](public/webhook/update.php) endpoint.
 It must be set and is separate from the `REQUEST_TOKEN`.
 Pass it as `?token=somerandomstring` with the value that is set in your env-file.